Best practices learned from decades of relevant experience

 URBAN AIR.
 Financial advisor for ownership group of five underperforming adventure parks.
 Designed comprehensive turnaround plan and exit strategy after performing historical financial analysis, creating financial projections, and considering industry benchmarks for each site.

 BAR OVER HAT MIDSTREAM.
-Advising operator of salt water disposal wells in North Carolina on strategic acquisitions and financing.
+Advised operator of salt water disposal wells in North Carolina on strategic acquisitions and financing.

 DYNEGY/ENRON.
 Represented Dynegy in over $100 million dispute involving thousands of energy swaps and forward agreements governed by controversial master netting agreement.
 Led key portion of mediation that resulted in settlement.
 Prepared presentations for senior management to synthesize legal and business issues into comprehensive strategy.
 Performed extensive legal research on safe harbor sections of Bankruptcy Code, fraudulent transfers, and voidable preferences.
 Determined value of client’s claims under multiple scenarios.